What Is a Ghostwriter (And Should You Really Hire One?)

 But ghostwriting is more accepted by readers of nonfiction works, especially from authors that are big-name celebrities or thought leaders.
 These authors usually have a solid reason for hiring a ghostwriter – lack of time, or lack of writing skill – so readers are more forgiving.

-Generally speaking, many would agree that there’s nothing unethical about ghostwriting or hiring a ghostwriter.
+Generally speaking, many would agree that there’s nothing unethical about ghostwriting.

-From the perspective of the person being hired as a ghostwriter, there’s no exploitation taking place whatsoever.
+From the perspective of the person being hired to write, there’s no exploitation taking place whatsoever.
 Ghostwriters are carrying out work they want to do for a price they have freely agreed.

-To fully weigh the advantages and benefits that ghostwriters offer, it’s important to break it down.
+To fully weigh the advantages and benefits that ghostwriting offers, it’s important to break it down.

 Ghostwriting can be advantageous in many different situations – again, it’s just a matter of context.